sladg/nextjs-lambda/README.md

 To provide both image and server handlers with all depdencies (next is using `require.resolve` inside, so it cannot be bundled standalone for now).

-We pre-package this layer so it can be included in Lambda without hasle.
+We pre-package this layer so it can be included in Lambda without hassle.
 ```
 import { nextLayerZipPath } from '@sladg/nextjs-lambda'